-Next up, right next to the sign, is the Cozy Cone Motel.
-While it is a restaurant in Cars Land, it is inspired by the Wigwam Motels along the route.
+Next up, right next to the above sign is the Cozy Cone Motel.
+While it is a restaurant in Cars Land, it was inspired by the Wigwam Motels along the route.
 There are only two remaining, with one in San Bernardino, CA, and the other in Holbrook, AZ.
 They are fun places to stay on the road trip, and it is fun to see them here as well.

 Radiator Springs Curios & Sandhill’s Curiosity Shop

 Next to the Cozy Cone is the Radiator Springs Curios Shop, which resembles the one in Erick, OK, run by the eccentric Harley.
 The signs all outside the shop are a lot like the signs outside his spot.
 Plus, he is the person that supposedly Mater was based on in the Cars movie.
 My dad and I paid him a visit when we were driving the route, and he sounds a lot like the movie character and is a blast to hang out with.
 It was a fun connection to make and to see in Cars Land.
 Also, there are other shops along the route like the Hackberry General Store that this curios shop could be inspired by as well.

 Fillmore’s Taste Inn & Meteor City Trading Post

 Filmore’s Taste Inn in Cars Land is based on the Meteor City Trading Post in Arizona.
 This place was rundown when we went, and the freeway exit was closed, so that is the only photo that I got of it.
 The VW van (Fillmore) from the movie is supposedly based on Bob Waldmire, who was the famous artist and character who lived and drove on the route.
 You will see a lot about him if you drive Route 66.